On a night bus from Belgrade center towards Zemun, 2 am:

 – Yeah, we’ve heard about it, so we hopped on a train.

 Zemun flea market, or buvljak (boow-lyak), is one of a kind.
-Placed at the outskirts of Zemun, open only on Sundays from 06:00 to 10:00, going on for some 30 years.
+Placed at the outskirts of Zemun, open on Sundays from 6 to 10 am, going on for 30 years.

 The sellers are predominantly local Roma, but, as just mentioned, some also come from as far as Macedonia.
 Whatever you’re looking for, you can find it here – and also the things you didn’t even know you needed.